-Supreme Court won’t expedite GOP request to stop Pennsylvania’s extended deadline for mail-in ballots
+Supreme Court allows N.C. to extend deadline for receiving mail-in ballots, a defeat for GOP in key battleground

 The justices who voted not to accept the Republican request did not explain their reasoning, although the court said additional statements may be forthcoming.

-Justice Brett M. Kavanaugh, who had voted with the other three conservatives to deny a previous Republican request to stop the deadline extension, did not join Alito’s statement.
+Justice Brett M. Kavanaugh, who had voted with the other three conservatives to grant a previous Republican request to stop the deadline extension, did not join Alito’s statement.

 Supreme Court denies GOP request to stop extended deadline for mail-in ballots in Pennsylvania, a key state for Trump